> Academics > Course

 COMA 4320 (3-3-0) Technology in Communication

 This course is designed to expose students to the technology currently available.
 Students will get hands-on experience on all current technologies and participate in class discussions based on advantages and disadvantages of each.
 Trends and futuristic applications of technology also will be discussed.
 It is important to note that there are no computer prerequisites for this course.
-Fall, Spring.
+Fall, Spring, Online.